googleapis/python-bigquery-dataframes/docs/README.rst

 can use ``session_options.location`` to set a different location.
 Every query in a session is executed in the location where the session was created.

+If you want to reset the location of the created DataFrame or Series objects, can reset the session by executing ``bigframes.pandas.reset_session()``.
+After that, you can reuse ``bigframes.pandas.options.bigquery.location`` to specify another location.

 ``read_gbq()`` requires you to specify a location if the dataset you are querying is not in the US multi-region.
 If you try to read a table from another location, you get a NotFound exception.